Cahiers de doléances

 While the cahiers conveyed the grievances of common people, they were not meant to directly challenge the Ancien Régime.
 They were instead suggestions of reforms.
 Still, the writing of the cahiers forced the people of France to think about the problems that France faced, and how they wanted them fixed.
 The political discussions that raged throughout France were a direct challenge to the current system, as they gave the people a voice, and subsequently the cahiers were used to guide the elected representatives in what to discuss at the Estates General.
 In essence, they added greatly to a revolutionary air of expectation of the Estates General.

 Cahiers of the First Estate

 The Cahiers of the First Estate reflected the interests of the parish clergy.
-They called for an end to bishops holding more than one diocese, and demanded those who were not noble be able to become bishops.
+They called for an end to bishops holding more than one diocese, and demanded that commoners be eligible to the episcopate.
 In return they were prepared to give up the financial privileges of the Church.
 They were not, however, prepared to give up the dominant position that the Church held over the other two Estates.
-They did not intend to allow Protestants to practice religion, and under the revocation of the Edict of Nantes by King Louis XIV, wanted to keep Roman Catholicism the only official religion in France.
+They did not intend to allow Protestants to practise religion, and under the revocation of the Edict of Nantes by King Louis XIV, wanted to keep Roman Catholicism the only official religion in France.
+In the upper clergy, their cahiers focused on the retainment of their power, while the lower clergy had an opinion more closely connected to commoners.